What are the symptoms of kidney stones?

 How is the diagnosis confirmed?

 The diagnosis is confirmed by testing the urine for blood and then some sort of imaging test.
 The imaging test could be a plain xray, ultrasound (both would often be combined), and/or a CT scan.
 The CT scan is the most sensitive test but involves some radiation.
 The investigations are arranged either by The GP or at the emergency department.
-In Brisbane, imaging can normally be arranged the same day.
 Lower radiation scanners are also available.

 What is the treatment?